AdlerSalbei/grad_captiveWalkingAnimation/README.md

 Features:
 - Animation for ACE Captive state
-- Breaking ties on Trees
+- Breaking ties by rubbing them on trees

 This project is also hosted on GitHub: https://github.com/gruppe-adler/grad_captiveWalking Feel free to report issues and submit pull requests there.
 There will be no non ACE version.

-Big thanks to Bnae for his Animations: https://forums.bohemia.net/forums/topic/211279-animation-dump/
+Big thanks to Bnae for his Animations: https://forums.bohemia.net/forums/topic/211279-animation-dump/ There will be no Non ACE version.
 License: https://github.com/gruppe-adler/grad_captiveWalking/blob/master/LICENSE